HOW TO CONQUER SELF-DOUBT AT WORK WITH POSITIVE AFFIRMATIONS

 This is self-doubt at its worse and it can be a crippling experience.

-When self-doubt shows up at work, it can affect your career and your overall potential for joy in what you do.
+Feeling like a failure at work can literally affect your career and can destroy any chance for joy in what you do.

 One way to change your pattern of self-doubt is through the regular use of positive affirmations.

 When the basis of your self-doubt is your own negative self-talk, positive affirmations give you a different and better language to speak.

 If used consistently, you can slowly start to reprogram the habit of negative thoughts and words you repeatedly feed yourself.
 You can then replace them with truthful empowerment.